Connecticut Asset Protection Attorneys

 • Family protection.
 The trust may be drafted to ensure that family assets pass to the next generation rather than to surviving spouses who may remarry.
 This protects the intent of the original owners, who may want the assets distributed to grandchildren.

-4. How is the Asset Protection Trust established?
+How is an Asset Protection Trust Established?

-Depending on whether the provisions for the Asset Protection Trust are contained in a will or living trust, the executor or trustee – as the case may be – will be responsible for creating the trust during the weeks or months following the original owner’s death.
+Depending on whether the provisions for the asset protection trust are contained in a will or living trust, the executor or trustee, as the case may be, will be responsible for creating the trust during the weeks or months following the original owner’s death.
 The process involves (1) formally appointing a trustee, (2) preparing a Certification of Trust, (3) applying for the Taxpayer Identification Number, and (4) opening an account in the name of the trust.

-5. Who should serve as Trustee?
+Who Should Serve as Trustee?

 best-2021